Gyumeijie/linux-shell-cookbook/README.md

-# Intro
+# Introduction
-record some bash snippets
+This repository records some bash snippets and some commonly occuring errors with corresponding solutions.

 # The snippets list
 - [nested function](./basic/nested_function.sh)